-Summary: One of the questions we frequently hear from new customers is ‘What can make my Intranet launch successful?’
-Before diving into these tips, let’s review the foundation as to why you chose to use an Intranet software in the first place.
+One of the questions we frequently hear from new customers is ‘What can make my company intranet launch successful?’
+Before diving into these tips, let’s review the foundation as to why you chose to use intranet software in the first place.

 - Policies are incorrect or outdated